CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

 # JSON specification

-If you set the input format to JSON, your script(s) will receive JSON input from AMQPipe.
+If you set the `input-format` variable in the config file to 'json', your script(s) will receive JSON input from AMQPipe instead of just the message bodies.
+This JSON object holds all sort of additional information about the consumed message.
 The format of this input is as follows:

 ````json
 {